SergeoLacruz/inventree-supplier-panel/README.md

 InvenTree purchase order line items.
 So you can always see what you payed for the part when you ordered it.
 This does not modify the price breaks of the supplier part.
 These are stored with the supplier part.
 Here we just modify the purchase order.

-The panel is only displayed when the supplier of the current purchase order is Mouser.
-In addition the current user must have change, add or delete access to purchase orders.

 ## Working with Mouser